nganxdc/nganpv-udacity-p5/README.md

 I have customized UI of login page from Udacity project 4.

 # ADD More:
-Delete Image in S3 when delete Todo
+ - Delete Image in S3 when delete Todo.
-Use XRay to monitor
+ - Use XRay to monitor.